 In 1996 and 1997, the Central Conference of American Rabbis and the Union for Reform Judaism, respectively, adopted resolutions in support of civil marriage for same-sex couples.
 In 2000, the Central Conference of American Rabbis gave its full support to Reform rabbis who choose to officiate same-sex marriages.
 The resolution recognizes, “that the relationship of a Jewish, same gender couple is worthy of affirmation through appropriate Jewish ritual,” but also acknowledges, “the diversity of opinions within our ranks on this issue.”
 The Conference thus gives its support to both those “who choose to officiate at rituals of union for same-gender couples” and to “those who do not.”

-The Reform Movement’s groundbreaking resolutions on inclusion represent the evolving understanding of what it means to be LGBT.
-While the language of some of the Movement’s earlier resolutions may be outdated, more recent resolutions reflect the evolution of LGBT-related language over the past several decades.
-Overall, the value of full equality for LGBT individuals has and continues to inform the Reform Movement.
+The Reform Movement’s groundbreaking resolutions on inclusion represent the evolving understanding of what it means to be LGBTQ.
+While the language of some of the Movement’s earlier resolutions may be outdated, more recent resolutions reflect the evolution of LGBTQ-related language over the past several decades.
+Overall, the value of full equality for LGBTQ individuals has and continues to inform the Reform Movement.

 For personal guidance on participating fully in a Reform congregation, email firstname.lastname@example.org to reserve a copy of HRC’s upcoming guide to “Coming Home” in Judaism.